-Student Services offers Thanksgiving, Christmas, and Spring vacation airport shuttle service for PUC students both to and from the Oakland, San Francisco, and Sacramento International Airports. *Shuttle service is not available either at the beginning or at the end of the school year.
+Student Services offers move-in assistance and airport shuttle service for PUC students both to and from the Oakland and San Francisco International Airports.
+The airport shuttle service is available for students on Wednesday and Sunday before instruction begins, Thanksgiving, Christmas, Spring vacation, and after finals at yearend. *Shuttle service is not available either at the beginning or at the end of the school year in and out of Sacramento.

 My son or daughter did well in high school.
 Why are they struggling in college?